solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/submit.md

 The two flags for this command (`--requestor-is-authorized` and `--complies-with-solana-dapp-store-policies`) are attestations from the requestor that this dApp is compliant with Solana dApp Store policies, and that they are authorized to submit this request to the Solana dApp Publisher Portal.

+By submitting this command  you agree to, and represent that you have read, (i) the [Solana Mobile dApp Store Developer Agreement](https://docs.solanamobile.com/dapp-publishing/agreement), including the arbitration clause linked [here](https://docs.solanamobile.com/dapp-publishing/agreement#:~:text=force%20and%20effect.-,16.6.%20Arbitration.,-The%20parties%20agree), meaning that, where enforceable, any dispute related to the dApp Store will be resolved through BINDING ARBITRATION on an individual, non-class basis, and (ii) the [Solana Mobile Publisher Policy](https://docs.solanamobile.com/dapp-publishing/publisher-policy).

 ## Get in contact for App Review

 Congrats!
 You've successfully submitted your app.
 Now, we'll review your app based on our policies.